Hopes for trade breakthrough fade as China cancels U.S. farm visits

 The United States is asking that China substantially increase purchases of American soybeans and other farm commodities, a person with knowledge of the planned discussions told Reuters.

-(Reporting by David Lawder, Lisa Lambert, Heather Timmons in Washington and Karl Plume in Chicago; Editing by Tom Brown, Marguerita Choy and Grant McCool)
+(Reporting by David Lawder, Lisa Lambert, Heather Timmons in Washington and Karl Plume in Chicago; Additional reporting by Ben Blanchard in Beijing; Editing by Tom Brown, Marguerita Choy and Grant McCool)

 By David Lawder and Karl Plume